-- Establish a Town Hall of sufficient size to accommodate Town needs and allow for future growth. - Explore development of a joint facility to be shared with the James Island Public Service District and possibly the Charleston County Sheriff's Office - Continue the relationship with Charleston County Sheriff's Office to allow for a full-time deputy to continue to be stationed at Town Hall. - Begin planning stages for expansion of additional offices into Town Hall attic space.
+- CF 14.
+Continue the relationship with Charleston County Sheriff's Office to allow for a full-time deputy to continue to be stationed at Town Hall. - CF 15.
+Begin planning stages for expansion of additional offices into Town Hall attic space. - CF 16.
+Explore additional areas where the Town can increase its capacity for its storage needs, given the expected future pattern of growth.